developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 ### Voice Input

-When voice input is mapped to a field, the app listens for spoken input, converts the input to text and populates the field with the converted data.
+When voice input is mapped to a field, the app listens for spoken input, converts the input to text and populates the field with the converted data. **Note**: Optionally use [Data Formatting Input](#dataformatting) to add ENTER or TAB characters to automatically advance the cursor after the field is populated with acquired data.

 #### Supported Parameters:

 **Continuous mode -** causes the speech engine to continue gathering spoken input after the device user has momentarily stopped speaking.

 **Language -** sets the language for text-to-speech input and synthesized output.
 If no language is specified, the TTS engine attempts to match the language to the Locale currently selected in the device.
-This field accepts any of the predefined [locale codes](https://techdocs.zebra.com/mx/uimgr/#set-current-locale).
+This field accepts any of the predefined [Locale codes](https://techdocs.zebra.com/mx/uimgr/#set-current-locale).

 <!-- HUH? question sent.
 **Note**: Mapping any feature to input field will only work if input type =”text”, “password” .